TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/PublishExtension/Index.rst

 **Advantages:**

 *  Extension can be installed in a
-   :ref:`non-Composer based <t3install:install-typo3-without-composer>`
+   :ref:`legacy installation <t3install:install-typo3-without-composer>`
-   TYPO3 instance using the :ref:`Extension Manager <extension-manager>`.
+   TYPO3 instance using the module :ref:`Extensions <extension-manager>`.
 *  All advantages of being listed in the TER, for example:

    *  Easy finding of your extension